Studio Art Entry-Portfolio Review Process

 • A grade of “B” or better is required in the concentration-specific course.

-• For example, if you are applying to Ceramics, you must have completed at least one Ceramics class with a B or better; if you are applying to the Photography concentration, you must have completed at least one photography class with a B or better, etc.
+• For example, if you are applying to Ceramics, you must have completed at least one Ceramics class with a grade of B or better.
+If you are applying to the Photography concentration, you must have completed at least one photography class with a grade of B or better, and so on.

-c) Students must have a GPA of 2.5 or higher in the required coursework above.
+c) Students must have an overall GPA of 2.5 or higher.

 All eligibility requirements must be met.
 Your portfolio will not be reviewed if you do not meet the eligibility requirements.
-If you have questions about whether or not you meet the eligibility requirements, contact your academic advisor.
+If you have questions about whether or not you meet the eligibility requirements, contact a CVAD academic advisor.

 2. May I apply to more than one concentration?